kal-kyokya/kal-kyokya/upWork/Chercheur pour une plateforme d'innovation mondiale/Researcher Notebook.md

 🔹 **Concept names and links:**
    [KEENON DINERBOT T8 – robot de livraison en salle](https://www.keenon.com/en), [Video demonstration](https://www.linkedin.com/posts/%E6%96%8C-%E6%9D%9C-1083a4299_hotel-project-goes-live-in-italy-expanding-activity-7358421016244613120-RbOc)<br />

-🔹 **Why it matters to Futtech:**
+🔹 **Why it matters to Eviot:**
-   Drone Technology is much more than a fun tool to use for video recording, it is a door through which the drone pilot opens himself up to a unverse of possibilities.
-Futtech's birth is also the birth of a worldview that opens my mind to many different use cases across various sectors.
-Futtech using drone is the beginning of a journey.<br />
+   The robots displayed in the video demonstration fit nicely into the MARC model associated to Everything-IoT.<br />

 🔹 **Knowledge extraction, possible adaptation / experiment:**
    This idea revealed itself to me due to my interest in drone technology, that's a given.
 In thThis particular instance makes use of a LiDAR sensor in order to generate a 3D map of the surrounding environment, which had me thinking of an image I saved on PC about 'How Automated Vehicles Work'.
 Finding these technologies to not be as foreign is an indication of growth.<br />